LogtalkDotOrg/logtalk3/manuals/_sources/libraries/listing.rst.txt

    | ?- data::debug(k42).
    ...

-Note that the semantic of complementing categories require that we use the ``(::)/2`` control construct instead of the ``(^^)/2`` control construct as a *super* call would be interpreted as made from the complemented object.
+Note that the semantics of complementing categories require that we use the ``(::)/2`` control construct instead of the ``(^^)/2`` control construct as a *super* call would be interpreted as made from the complemented object.